kcaliskan/advanced-js/6-object-oriented-programming/1-OOP-all-in-one.md

     super(name, weapon);
     this.color = color;
   }
-  makeFort() { // this is like extending our prototype.
+  makeFort() {
-    return 'strongest fort in the world made'
+    // this is like extending our prototype. return "strongest fort in the world made";
   }
 }
 ```